Standarttoster/RP2040-Touch-LCD-1.28-GIF-Player/README.md

 > **Note:** This code version requires exactly **5 GIF files** to avoid crashes.

-### 6. Rename GIF Files
+### 6. Rename GIF Files (optional)
-Rename the GIF files in sequence as follows:
+The Display works no mater the names of the GIF, but if you want a certain order rename the GIF files as follows:
 - `1.gif`
 - `2.gif`
 - `3.gif`